-Atlanta offers endless opportunities for winter fun for the whole family and lots of impressive Christmas light displays.
+Atlanta offers winter fun for the whole family and many Christmas light displays.
 Check out the one you don't want to miss and create new holiday memories with your friends and family.

 Garden Lights, Holiday Nights at Atlanta Botanical Gardens (November 16, 2019– January 11, 2020)

 Garden Lights, Holiday Nights is one of Atlanta’s favorite Christmas attractions.
 The main highlight is "Nature’s Wonders"—the largest curtain of synchronized light and sound in the world.
 Other famous displays include the Ice Goddess, the Walk of Flames, Tunnel of Light, and Orchestral Orbs.
 Don't forget to drop by the Skylights Lounge in the Skyline Garden and see decorated larger-than-life plant giants glowing with colorful lights.
 Get into the Christmas spirit roasting s’mores by an open fire and sipping warm drinks.
 A Christmas light show at the Atlanta Botanical Garden spans thirty acres and offers entertainment for all ages.
 Admission for children 3 and under is free.

 International Winter Wonderland at Centennial Olympic Park (November 22, 2019–January 5, 2020)